pambrose/prometheus-proxy/README.md

 * Property values can be set as a java -D arg to or as a proxy or agent jar -D arg
 * For more information about the proxy service discovery options, see the Prometheus [documentation](https://prometheus.io/docs/prometheus/latest/http_sd/)
+* A pathConfig `labels` value is a quote-escaped JSON string with key/value pairs.
+It is used to add additional service discovery context to a target.

 ### Admin Servlets